 Applications

-Its primary uses involve industries like fuel blending, solvent production, and the manufacturing of plastics, synthetic rubber, and other chemicals.
+Its primary uses involve industries like fuel blending, solvent production, alcoholic beverages, and the manufacturing of other chemicals.

 Ethanol Pricing Factors: Corn prices, demand (influenced by gasoline prices and government policies), and supply (affected by plant capacity and disruptions) are key determinants of ethanol pricing.
 To predict future trends, monitor these factors closely and consider consulting with industry experts.